henrydate/Optimising_TA/README.md

 1. Risk and Return measurement and analysis through tools such as the Sharpe and Sortino ratios.

 2. Profit and trading outcome comparison against indice performance.
-For example did the model outperform a simple 12 position (long or short) on the SP500.
+For example did the model outperform a simple 12 month position (long or short) on the SP500.

 3. Further technical indicators.